Alleged Vote Buying: APC Chieftain, Nwajiuba sues Tinubu, Atiku￼ - Realnews Magazine

 Upon determination of the legal questions, the plaintiffs, sought 25 principal reliefs, including order that the composition of delegates at the APC and the PDP was not properly constituted.

-The prayed for; “ a declaration that the conduct of the 3rd (Tinubu) and 4th (Atiku) defendants who by way of corrupt inducements of delegates with US dollars which being a foreign currency and non-legal tender in Nigeria under the CBN Act… used the dollars for the inducement of votes in favour of the 3rd (Tinubu) and 4th (Atiku) defendants has rendered the votes they scored at the special convention of the 1st defendant (APC) and the 2nd defendant (PDP) illegal, void and invalid and of no effect whatsoever and thus inhibiting (Tinubu and Atiku) from benefiting from the proceeds of their gross illegalities.”
+The prayed for; “ a declaration that the conduct of the 3rd (Tinubu) and 4th (Atiku) defendants who by way of corrupt inducements of delegates with US dollars which being a foreign currency and non-legal tender in Nigeria under the CBN Act… used the dollars for the inducement of votes

-As well as an order, restraining INEC from recognising both Tinubu and Atiku as valid candidates for the 2023 presidential election.

-Meantime, no date has been fixed for the matter to be heard.